 - Seed Starting mix – I like Fox Farms the best which most local stores carry.
 Black Gold is another one I have liked as well.

-- Compost tea/Seaweed fertilizer: Always go with an organic fertilizer when you using them and if you choose to use them.
+- Compost tea/Seaweed fertilizer: Always go with an organic fertilizer when you use them and if you choose to use them.
 Compost tea and Seaweed Fertilizers are the absolute cleanest options for fertilizing and in most cases all you need.
 Follow the directions for dilutions or steeping depending on the kind you get.
-I like to feed my seedlings after they moved up in their pots once and then once again just before going in the ground.
+I like to feed my seedlings after they moved up in their pots once and then once again just before going into the ground.
 It helps them get a little jump start.